danvalero/AzureOSSDBLabs/Azure Database for MySQL Single Server/06 Set Data-In replication for MySQL from on premise into Azure Database for MySQL/readme.md

    Using MySQL Workbench or any other MySQL client took and connect to the MySQL running on the VM using the *admin* mysql user.

-   >You can connet remotly or you can connect to the VM using RDP and use the mysql tool from there
+   >You can connect remotely or you can connect to the VM using RDP and use the mysql tool from there

    > In this lab, MySQL Workbench will be used